Lakewood is one of the hottest neighborhoods in Dallas, where home values have held strong and may even be climbing upwards.

-Lakewood is a beautiful community, but its the area’s great schools that draw buyers, like Stonewall Jackson Elementary, Blue-Ribbon School Lakewood Elementary, J.L.
+Lakewood is a beautiful community, but its the area’s great schools that draw buyers, like Mockingbird Elementary, Blue-Ribbon School Lakewood Elementary, J.L.
 Long Midde School, and Woodrow Wilson High School.

 Story: Lakewood was once part of the separate town of East Dallas that was annexed into Dallas in 1890, and the community was formed about 10 years after the city began creating White Rock Lake, (initially as a water supply source) in 1910.
 The area was named after the lake, as was Lake Highlands to its north, as it hugs the western edge.